 Median monthly mortgage: $1,606

 The capital city of Florida is a great spot for active retirees.
 This city offers plenty to do and see, with restaurants, shopping, and cultural attractions.
-The median home price is higher in Tallahassee than some other towns in Florida, but still under $300,000, making it budget-friendly.
+The median home price is higher in Tallahassee than in some other towns in Florida, but it is still just above $300,000, making it budget-friendly.

 The Villages